VectorNd/Prastuti-Workshop-1-Assignment/README.md

  - Train a logistic regression model to classify the iris species based on the four features.
  - Train an artificial neural network (ANN) with one hidden layer to classify the iris species.
  - Write a brief report summarizing your findings and conclusions from the analysis of the Iris dataset.
- - Note: You can use any programming language and machine learning library of your choice to complete this assignment.
+ - Note: You need to use pytorch library of python for completing your assignment.

-The iris dataset has been provided in this github

 ## What is Google Colab?